 • Frozen evaporator coil

-Freon is bad for your health if handled improperly, so you’ll want an HVAC professional like Dave's Diversified Services to repair an air conditioner coolant leak.
-In most situations, it may just be better to schedule air conditioning installation since Freon is costly.
-Manufacturing of this coolant was halted in 2020 because of its damaging effects on the ozone layer.
-As a result, only reduced recycled quantities are available.
+Freon is bad for your health if handled improperly, so you’ll want an HVAC pro like Dave's Diversified Services to repair an air conditioner coolant leak.
+In many instances, it may just be better to schedule air conditioning installation since Freon is expensive.
+Production of this coolant was halted in 2020 due to its damaging effects on the ozone layer.
+As a result, just reduced recycled quantities are available.

-Rely on Dave's Diversified Services for Fixing Your Air Conditioner Leaks
+Trust Dave's Diversified Services to Fix Your Air Conditioner Leaks

-When it comes to air conditioning repair in Front Royal, go with the company your neighbors and friends depend on.
-We’ve been known for our quick, friendly and reasonable services since {year}.
-Call us at 540-636-3396 to request your appointment today!
+When it comes to air conditioning repair in Front Royal, turn to the company your neighbors and friends trust.
+We’ve been known for our fast, friendly and reasonable services since {year}.
+Contact us at 540-636-3396 to schedule your appointment now!